Q. When do you expect your next litter?

 Q. Where are you located?

-A. We are in Bremerton, Washington which is just west across the water from Seattle on the Kitsap Peninsula.
+A. We are in Bremerton, Washington which is just west across the water from Seattle, Washington on the Kitsap Peninsula.

-A. We are in Bremerton, Washington which is just west across the water from Seattle on the Kitsap Peninsula.
+A. We are in Bremerton, Washington which is just west across the water from Seattle, Washington on the Kitsap Peninsula.

 Q. What is included in the contract?

-A. We offer a 2-year health guarantee.
+A. We offer a 2-year health guarantee and a lifetime commitment to your dog--if anything ever happens that causes you not to be able to take care of your dog, we will take the dog back.
+It's extremely important to us for none of our dogs EVER to end up in a shelter, and to keep track of them for life.
 The entire Puppy Contract and guarantee are available on the CONTACT page.
 Please read through the contract--your placing a deposit signifies that you have read through the entire contract and agree to all the terms.
 On pick up day, we will have a copy for you and a signed copy we will keep on file.

-A. We offer a 2-year health guarantee.
+A. We offer a 2-year health guarantee and a lifetime commitment to your dog--if anything ever happens that causes you not to be able to take care of your dog, we will take the dog back.
+It's extremely important to us for none of our dogs EVER to end up in a shelter, and to keep track of them for life.
 The entire Puppy Contract and guarantee are available on the CONTACT page.
 Please read through the contract--your placing a deposit signifies that you have read through the entire contract and agree to all the terms.
 On pick up day, we will have a copy for you and a signed copy we will keep on file.

 Q. What is included when I bring my puppy home?